Inspection Reports for

 Visit Reason

-The inspection was conducted due to a complaint regarding the facility's failure to provide a written notice to Resident 1 prior to a room change.
+The inspection was conducted due to a complaint investigation regarding the facility's failure to provide a written notice to a resident about a proposed room change.

 Complaint Details

-The complaint investigation found that Resident 1 did not receive a written notice about the room change, which was required by federal regulations.
-The Social Service Director and Director of Nursing confirmed the omission and acknowledged the requirement.
+The complaint investigation found that Resident 1 did not receive a written notice about the room change as required by federal regulations.
+The Social Service Director and Director of Nursing confirmed the omission and acknowledged the requirement for written notice.

 Findings